Neighbor says Nikolas Cruz always showed a worrying dark side

-(CNN)Joelle Guarino says she knew Nikolas Cruz was going to shoot up a school.
+Parkland, Florida (CNN)Joelle Guarino says she knew Nikolas Cruz was going to shoot up a school.
 She just didn't know when.

 "I had no doubt he was going to do this," Guarino told CNN.
 "My husband and I both knew that we would eventually see him one day on the news, wearing an orange jumpsuit being charged with murder."